AdrienC21/CCSD/README.md

 pip install kaleido==0.1.0post1
 ```

-For Linux users who want to use `orca`, you can install it via the *npm* command of *Node.js*.
+For Linux users, the latest version of kaleido seems fine.
+For those who want to use `orca`, you can install it via the *npm* command of *Node.js*.
 For the installation, type:

 ```bash
 sudo NEEDRESTART_MODE=a apt install -y nodejs